Jim Carroll

-James Dennis Carroll (August 1, 1949 – September 11, 2009) was an American author, poet, autobiographer, and punk musician.
+James Dennis Carroll (August 1, 1949 – September 11, 2009) was an American author, poet, and punk musician.
 Carroll was best known for his 1978 autobiographical work The Basketball Diaries, which inspired a 1995 film of the same title that starred Leonardo DiCaprio as Carroll, and his 1980 song "People Who Died" with the Jim Carroll Band.

-Early life
+Early life and education

-Carroll was born to a working-class family of Irish descent, and grew up in New York City's Lower East Side.
+James Dennis Carroll was born on August 1, 1949 to a working-class family of Irish descent, and grew up in New York City's Lower East Side.
 When he was about 11 (in the sixth grade) his family moved north to Inwood in Upper Manhattan.

 He was taught by the LaSalle Christian Brothers.
-In fall 1963, he entered Rice High School in Harlem, but was soon awarded a scholarship to the elite Trinity School.
+In the fall of 1963, he entered Rice High School in Harlem, but was soon awarded a scholarship to the elite Trinity School.
 He attended Trinity from 1964 to 1968.

 Carroll was a basketball star in high school, but also developed an addiction to heroin.
-He financed his drug habit by engaging in prostitution in the vicinity of 53rd Street and Third Avenue in Manhattan.
+He sometimes financed his habit through criminal behavior, including engaging in prostitution in the vicinity of 53rd Street and Third Avenue in Manhattan.
 Carroll briefly attended Wagner College and Columbia University.
 He dated Patti Smith.